People of all Faiths and Backgrounds are Welcome at Beth Shalom

 Brit Milah and Brit Banot (Covenant Ceremony for a Girl)

-Rabbi Grossman and Beth Shalom can welcome the new addition to your family with either a Brit Milah (ritual circumcision) for a boy or a Brit Banot (Covenant Ceremony or Baby Naming Ceremony) for a girl.
+Rabbi Greenspan and Beth Shalom can welcome the new addition to your family with either a Brit Milah (ritual circumcision) for a boy or a Brit Banot (Covenant Ceremony or Baby Naming Ceremony) for a girl.
 Brit Milah for a boy takes place on the eighth day after birth under the supervision of a certified Mohel.
 Brit Banot can take place at a mutually convenient time, often with the first few months of birth.
 Both ceremonies welcome the baby into the Jewish community and bestow upon the child his or her Hebrew name.
-Rabbi Grossman can officiate at these celebrations and help you plan how to involve Interfaith family members in meaningful and moving ways.
+Rabbi Greenspan can officiate at these celebrations and help you plan how to involve Interfaith family members in meaningful and moving ways.
 Either ceremony can take place in the synagogue or in your home.

 Bar and Bat Mitzvah